Recycling at Home is Free and Easy

 Starting in October 2020, City crews will put reminders ('OOPS’ stickers) on recycling bins with contaminants inside.

-- 3rd OOPS: The recycling bin will be removed and recycling service suspended for one year; the customer may then request reinstatement.
+Third Violation: The recycling container will be removed from the address and recycling service will be suspended for one year.